-Test systems for SoC semiconductors test semiconductors with specific functions, such as SoC semiconductors that combine analog and/or memory circuits on a single semiconductor chip and LCD driver integrated circuits that display image on LCD panels.
+Test systems for SoC semiconductors test semiconductors with specific functions, such as SoC semiconductors that combine analog and/or memory circuits on a single semiconductor chip and LCD driver ICs that display images on LCD panels.
 The factors that are important to customers in the performance and other characteristics of test systems for memory semiconductors described above also apply to test systems for SoC semiconductors.
-Advantest's market share in test systems for SoC semiconductors increased from 11.3% in 2003 to 16.8% in 2004.
+Advantest's market share in test systems for SoC semiconductors increased from approximately 17% in 2004 to approximately 28% in 2005.